-(A) The intent of the Planned Unit District (PUD) is to encourage maximum flexibility in the design and development of land.
-PUD developments facilitate the adequate and economical provision of streets, utilities and other improvements, and allow for the management of the natural and scenic qualities of vacant land that is proposed for development.
-The PUD district allows a variety of housing options, as well as commercial, civic and office use types of a number and scale sufficient to serve the needs of the PUD residents.
+(A) adequate and economical provision of streets, utilities and other improvements, and allow for the management of the natural and scenic qualities of number and scale sufficient to serve the needs of the PUD residents.

 Sec.
 106-228.2. - Permitted uses.